ali-zeynali/home/README.md

 * Thesis Proposal Writing Fellowship Award; Fall 2023 - University of Massachusetts, Amherst

+* Nominated for the Microsoft Research Fellowship by the CICS Department; Summer 2021 - University of Massachusetts, Amherst

 * Donald F. Towsley Graduate Scholarship; Summer 2021 - University of Massachusetts, Amherst

 * Ranked in Top-Ten BSc. students of computer engineering, class of 2019 (among 177 students)